peerkar/liferay-devcon/2025/README.md

 1. Start chatting with `/` and the VSCode will autocomplete

 Please notice that the prompt number 5 relies on the Jira MCP server configured as well.

+See a collection of other VSCode prompt examples [here](https://github.com/github/awesome-copilot/tree/main/prompts).